 “I have been reading on beings with her markings, some of the magic that she has shown.
 I strongly believe she is a nymph.”

-“Apparently not, this is wonderful.
+“Apparently they sent this one out.
+This is wonderful.
 She won’t stay with us much longer.
 When a nymph ages it usually seeks a place it has not been before.
 They do often return to places, so we have that in favor of seeing her again.”

 “How do you know she aged?”